syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

  }
 }
 {% endhighlight %}
+{% endtabs %}

-You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_group_expanded1663737587)
+You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_group_expanded1663737587).

 ### Events

-### GroupExpanding event
+### GroupExpanding Event

 The [SfListView.GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event occurs when the group is being expanded.

-The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupExpanding` event provides the information about the expanding group and it has the following members.
+The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupExpanding` event provides the information about the expanding group and it has the following members:

-`Groups` - Gets a list of groups which are being expanded.
+`Groups`: Gets a list of groups being expanded.

-`Cancel` - Decides whether to cancel the group expansion.
+`Cancel`: Decides whether to cancel the group expansion or not.

-The `GroupExpanding` event used for the following use cases,
+The `GroupExpanding` event used for the following use case.

-* To keep any one specific group alone in expand state by compare and collapse all other groups and expand the particular group.
+* Keeps any one specific group in the expanded state by comparing and collapsing all other groups.

 You can cancel the group expansion by setting `GroupExpandCollapseChangingEventArgs.Cancel` to true.